 When a speaker cone suckes in air, it does so in an unfocused manner from all around it.
 When it blows out air, on the other hand, it does so in a way that creates a “column” of sorts.
 This directed column has enough force to blow out a birthday candle, for example.
 Or teeny-tiny specks of dust.

 The frequency of sound waves generated by a smartphone’s speakers is also important.
 240 hertz is the sweet spot for producing the best blow with a smartphone’s speakers, according to the Action Lab host.

 Well, that’s all we have here about how a Smartphone Blower app can blow out birthday candles.
 We hope you found this guide interesting.

-If you liked this, don’t forget to check out our other gaming, troubleshooting, and computing guides.
+If you liked this, don’t forget to check out our other best lists, explainers, and how-to guides.
 Furthermore, if you have any questions or suggestions, please use the comment section below to contact us.